luckyhyosun/fullstackopen/README.md

   - Server must remember all guests → more memory and harder to scale.
   - Multiple libraries (servers) need a shared guestbook.

+  _*Store is the place where the server keeps all active tokens or sessions, like database table(MySQL) or in-memory store(Redis)._

 🐬 **Opaque Token**
-+ Guest receives a random key with no info.
++ Guest receives a random key🔑 with no info.
-+ The server still keeps a master list of all tokens and associated guest info.
++ The server still keeps a cabinet (a central storage, like database table) of all tokens and associated guest info.
 + Every visit:
   - Guest shows the key (token).
-  - Server looks it up in the master list → identifies guest → checks permissions.
+  - Server looks for the matching key shape/number in the cabinet → identifies guest → checks permissions.
 + Pros:
-  - Server can easily revoke tokens by removing from the master list.
+  - Server can easily revoke* tokens by removing from the cabinet.
 + Cons:
   - Lookup needed every time → server load.
-  - Multiple servers require shared token _store*_ → harder to scale.
+  - Multiple servers require shared token store → harder to scale.
-  _*Store is the place where the server keeps all active tokens or sessions, like database table(MySQL) or in-memory store(Redis)_
   - Which means, the server asks its database or in-memory storage to find a record that matches the token for every request → adds server work.

+  _Revoke* means making a token/session invalid before expiry._

 🐬 **JWT (Self-contained token)**
-+Guest receives a signed ID card (like, Mecena) with all info written on it (name, birthday, permissions, expiration).
++ Guest receives a signed ID card (like, Mecena) with all info written on it (name, birthday, permissions, expiration).
 + Every visit:
   - Guest shows the ID card (JWT).
   - Any librarian can verify the signature (Mecena) → immediately trust the info → allow actions.